colinyjchung/jinnzhong/content/posts/20150123-heavy-book-club.md

 Another quote:

 > Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year - and underestimate what they can achieve in a decade!

-- Tony Robbins, sometimes attributed to Bill Gates (but actually based on a Bill Gates quote in a different context)
+Tony Robbins, stolen from Bill Gates